OpenLabsHQ/OpenLabs/docs/src/roadmap.md

 # 🗺️ Roadmap

 Our vision for OpenLabs is ambitious.
 The table below outlines the major outcomes we are focused on delivering.
-It's a living document that will evolve based on project needs and community feedback.
+This is a living document that will evolve based on project needs and community feedback.

 **Status:** Shows the current stage of a feature.
 * `🧪 Exploring`: We are researching and designing the feature.